 But while availability and electronic access is improving dramatically in many universities, actual usage amongst staff and students does not appear to be keeping pace.
-This study, commissioned by Arcadia (a UK grant-making trust), explored a series of interrelated issues which help to explain why availability has not yet translated into high levels of access and use in some cases: technology and connectivity, the discovery of academic resources, library leadership and staff development, and relationships within the university.
+This study, commissioned by Arcadia (a UK grant-making trust), explored a series of interrelated issues which helped to explain why availability had not yet translated into high levels of access and use in some cases: technology and connectivity, the discovery of academic resources, library leadership and staff development, and relationships within the university.

-It offers a series of recommendations for librarians, ICT staff, university managers and external support and funding organisations, suggesting practical ways in which they can help to strengthen research and teaching by encouraging greater use of available online resources.
+Outputs: The study offers a series of recommendations for librarians, ICT staff, university managers and external support and funding organisations, suggesting practical ways in which they can help to strengthen research and teaching by encouraging greater use of available online resources.
 Below are some of the resources that were produced as part of the study, including three reports, a guide, and a presentation.